James Sargent Russell: Biography

 Russell was born in Tacoma, Washington, the son of noted architect Ambrose J. Russell and Loella Janet (Sargent) Russell.
 He attended DeKoven Hall School and graduated from Stadium High School in 1918.
 He joined the Merchant Marine as an ordinary seaman, before entering the United States Naval Academy in 1922.
 He graduated, and was commissioned as ensign, on 3 June 1926.

 Russel served aboard the battleship West Virginia (BB-48).
 He entered the flight training program at Naval Air Station Pensacola, and was designated a Naval Aviator in 1929.

 In the next decade he was assigned to tours of aviation duty both aboard ship and ashore, and also obtained a Master of Science degree in Aeronautical Engineering from the California Institute of Technology.

 In July 1941 Russell joined Patrol Squadron 42 (VP-42), a PBY squadron based in the Aleutians, and on August 16 of that same year, assumed command.
 When the United States entered World War II he led VP-42 into action against Japanese forces in the Aleutian Islands Campaign, receiving the Distinguished Flying Cross and the Air Medal for his actions in leading his squadron against the enemy in "extremely hazardous weather conditions".
 Later that same year he was awarded the Legion of Merit for his "exceptionally meritorious" services in establishing advanced bases in the area and operating his squadron from them.
 His squadron was itself also awarded a Navy Unit Commendation.
 While in command of VP-42, Russell played a key role in the capture of the Akutan Zero.

 Russell returned to Washington for duty in the office of the Chief of Naval Operations and the Bureau of Aeronautics.
 He then returned to the Pacific as chief of staff to the commander of Carrier Division 2, part of the Fast Carrier Task Force.
 For his planning and coordination of the Striking Group in action against the Japanese he was awarded a Gold Star in lieu of a second Legion of Merit.

 After the war, he commanded the escort carrier Bairoko (CVE-115).
 He then reported to the U.S. Atomic Energy Commission for duty as commander of the commission's task group during the "Operation Sandstone" atomic bomb tests of 1948.
 For his contribution to the successful completion of these tests, he was awarded a second Gold Star in lieu of a third Legion of Merit.

 From 1951 until March 1952 Russell commanded the aircraft carrier Coral Sea (CV-43) as a unit of the Sixth Fleet in the Mediterranean.
-Following this duty he again served in the Office of the Chief of Naval Operations, as head of the Military Requirements and New Development Branch, Air Warfare Division, until July 1953, when he assumed duty as director of the Air Warfare Division.
 He was promoted to the rank of rear admiral in 1953.
 On 16 May 1954 he became commander of Carrier Division 17, and in October of that year transferred to command of Carrier Division 5.